GameOverture/HarmonyEngine/README.md

 # Harmony Engine

-Cross-platform game engine and editor for making expansive 2D or 2.5D games.
+### Cross-platform game engine and editor for making expansive 2D or 2.5D games.

 **Disclaimer:** This is a very much work in progress and not ready for public consumption.

+The Harmony Engine consists of two main projects
+- The GUI editor (HyEditor) that manages and handles all the offline work
+- The engine itself (HyEngine) which is a static library that links into your application.

 ## Technologies Utilized